+These standards described herein are referred to as technical (or non-academic) standards.
+They are described below in several broad categories including observation; communication; clinical skills; intellectual-conceptual, integrative, and quantitative abilities; and social and behavioral skills.
 Delineation of technical standards is required for the accreditation of U.S. medical schools by the Liaison Committee on Medical Education (LCME).
-The following abilities and characteristics are defined as technical standards, which in conjunction with academic standards established by the faculty, are requirements for admission, promotion, and graduation.
-A student who has or develops a chronic disease or condition will be expected to seek and continue under the care of a qualified healthcare provider.
+The following technical standards, which in conjunction with academic standards established by the faculty, are requirements for admission, promotion, and graduation.

-Observation:

-Candidates must be able to observe demonstrations and participate in experiments of science, including but not limited to such things as dissection of cadavers; examination of specimens in anatomy, pathology, and neuroanatomy laboratories; and microscopic study of microorganisms and tissues in normal and pathologic states.
+Observation: Candidates must be able to observe demonstrations and participate in experiments of science, including but not limited to such things as dissection of cadavers; examination of specimens in anatomy, pathology, and neuroanatomy laboratories; and microscopic study of microorganisms and tissues in normal and pathologic states.
 Candidates must be able to accurately observe patients and assess findings.
 They must be able to obtain a complete or focused medical history and perform a complete physical examination in order to integrate findings based on these observations and to develop an appropriate diagnostic and treatment plan.
 These skills require the use of vision, hearing, touch or the functional equivalent.

-Communication:

-Candidates must be able to communicate effectively and efficiently with patients, their families, and members of the health care team.
+Communication: Candidates must be able to communicate effectively and efficiently with patients, their families, and members of the health care team.
 They must be able to obtain a medical history in a timely fashion, interpret non-verbal aspects of communication, and establish therapeutic relationships with patients.
 Candidates must be able to record information accurately and clearly; and communicate effectively in English with other health care professionals in a variety of patient settings.